All Articles

 Topics

-Throughout Jesus’ life and ministry, he often taught on topics such as Christian discipleship, money, the Kingdom of God, the end times, and the grace of God.
-Due to the complexity of some of these topics, Jesus often turned to parables to communicate the deep spiritual messages he was trying to convey.
+Throughout Jesus’ life and ministry, he taught on topics such as Christian discipleship, money, the Kingdom of God, the end times, and the grace of God.
+Because many of these subjects are complex, Jesus often used parables to communicate deep spiritual truths in a clear and memorable way.

 10 Tips for Understanding and Interpreting Jesus’ Parables

-Parables are tools to compare something physical to something spiritual.
-Jesus begins several parables by saying “The Kingdom of God is like…” so he could tie an abstract concept (the Kingdom of God) to something more concrete and visible (like a mustard seed in Matthew 13:31-32).
+Parables are teaching tools that compare something physical to something spiritual.
+Jesus often began parables by saying, “The Kingdom of God is like…,” connecting an abstract concept to something concrete and familiar—such as a mustard seed (Matthew 13:31–32).

 2. Understand the purpose of parables.

-Jesus taught with parables for two main purposes: to explain truth to some (see Luke 10:36-37) and to keep truth hidden from others (see Mark 4:10-12 below).
-For those eager to follow God, parables were memorable illustrations of a kingdom principle.
-For those opposed to God’s plans, the meaning of the parables would be hidden in a form of judgment.
+Jesus taught with parables for two main purposes: to reveal truth to some (see Luke 8:9–10) and to conceal truth from others (see Mark 4:10–12).
+For those eager to follow God, parables served as memorable illustrations of kingdom principles.
+For those resistant to God’s purposes, their meaning remained hidden as a form of judgment.

 3. See the parable in its proper context.

-Often times a parable has a brief introduction that will greatly affect its meaning and interpretation.
-Luke 18:1 shares a key for interpreting the parable that followed when it said, “And he told them a parable to the effect that they ought always to pray and not lose heart.
-Other times, a parable’s context will inform us that it is directed toward a certain group of people (for example the Pharisees in Luke 15).
+A parable often includes a brief introduction that strongly shapes its meaning.
+For example, Luke 18:1 explains the purpose of the parable that follows: “And he told them a parable to the effect that they ought always to pray and not lose heart.”
+At other times, the context reveals the audience to whom the parable is directed, such as the Pharisees in Luke 15.

 4. Remember the cultural gap.